SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 that span the execution of other code, which are called a :newterm:`long-term` access.
-The important difference between instantaneous and long-term access is that two long-term accesses can overlap, with one access starting before the other ends.
+The important difference between instantaneous and long-term access is that long-term accesses can overlap with other accesses, with one access starting before the other ends.
 The specific kinds of Swift code that use long-term access are discussed in the sections below.